Inject JavaScript into WKWebView

 config.userContentController.addUserScript(script)

-config.userContentController.add(self, name: "clickListener")
+config.userContentController.add(self, name: "messageHandler")

 myWebView = WKWebView(frame: view.bounds, configuration: config)